danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 This means our unique constraint worked!

-But instead of returning a messsage back saying *xxxx poll already existed* it's better to link that existing option to the new polls.
+But instead of returning a messsage back saying *xxxx option already exists* it's better to link that existing option to the new polls.
 For example "Gareth bale" is a valid option for The "Fastest player in the world" and "The best footballer in the world" (hopefully when Messi and Cristiano Ronaldo retire).

-We should only return a message that an option already existed when we're trying to create an option directly not when it's part of a poll.
-(Our API doesn't support that feature currenty).
+We should only return a message that an option already exists when we're trying to create an option directly not when a new option is part of a new poll.
+(Our API doesn't allow us add new options, only the admin should do that).

-So if an option exists in the database instead of failing with an `IntegrityError` or returning a message back, let's link the old option with a new poll to be created.
+So if an option exists in the database instead of failing with an `IntegrityError` or returning a message back, let's link the old option with the new poll to be created.

 ###### We only need to change one thing, the dictionary comprehension that creates Poll objects from Option objects